jnwheeler44/chillbot/README.md

 - `!remind` - set a reminder. use `10h` format. i.e. `!remind 1h GET DA MEATLOAF OUT DA OVEN`
 - `!up` - uptime
 - `!contributors` - list of contributors
+- `!darkness` - Tells you the relative darkness of the conversation using very crude sentiment analysis

 Other stuff
 ===========